Dexalot/dexalot-docs/docs/contracts/PortfolioBridge.md

 #### addToken

-Adds the given token to the portfoBrige.
-PortfoBrigeSub the list will be bigger as they could be from different mainnet chains
+Adds the given token to the portfolioBridge.
+PortfolioBrigeSub the list will be bigger as they could be from different mainnet chains

 **Dev notes:** \
-Only callable by admin or from Portfolio when a new common symbol is added for the first time.
-    The same common symbol but different symbolId are required when adding a token to PortfoBrigeSub.
+`addToken` is only callable by admin or from Portfolio when a new common symbol is added for the first time.
+The same common symbol but different symbolId are required when adding a token to PortfolioBrigeSub. \
 Native symbol is also added as a token with 0 address

 ```solidity:no-line-numbers
 function addToken(bytes32 _symbol, address _tokenAddress, uint32 _srcChainId, uint8 _decimals, enum ITradePairs.AuctionMode) external